CarmenElenaIlie/Project1_DataScience/README.md

 - sklearn.model_selection - used for plotting simple 2D graphs using Python
 - sklearn.linear_model - contains different functions for performing machine learning with linear models -> sklearn.metrics - assess the quality of your predictions

+**Motivation & Summary:**
+In order to understand better what data may influence the Job Satisfaction given grades by ~20000 responders we needed to use predictions applyed on different columns of the Data Set.
+First of all the NaN values and cartegorical data had to be formated to fit the predictive model.
+Some rows/columns containing NaN values have been dropped and the categorical values have been dummied and attached with the prefix "_" because in the .cvs the were situations when the same respondent gave more than 1 answeres to the same question.